-Each year, the graduating class comes together to celebrate their time at Stanford, and to raise funds and awareness for areas of Stanford that directly impact the undergraduate experience.
+Every year, the graduating class comes together to celebrate their time at Stanford, and to raise philanthropic support that helps make the student experience at Stanford exceptional.

 Do senior gift your way